Getting to Tulemar Transportation

 Getting Around Tulemar

-If you’re staying in Tulemar, you’ll have access to the free shuttle that operates within the resort, from the front gates to the beach and many points in between.
-Taxis will come right to your door in Tulemar and pick you up for a trip to the store, Quepos, the National Park or out for dinner.
+While staying in Tulemar, you’ll have access to the free shuttle that operates within the resort, from the front gates to the beach and many points in between.
+Taxis will come right to your door in Tulemar and pick you up for a trip to the store, Quepos, the National Park, out for dinner, and wherever you would like to go.
 There is also a bus stop located right outside the gates of Tulemar (about 90 cents to Quepos or the National Park).
-We can also arrange for a private van/driver to take you wherever you would like to go.
+We can also arrange for a private van/driver to pick you up.
 If you would like a rental car, we can have one delivered to you.

 Rental Cars